-It’s easy to sell a house that’s located in a great neighborhood, with breathtaking views and/or a beautiful wooded 5 acre site, with European appliances and many other over-the-top amenities.
-But if your house is average and is located in a mid-range neighborhood, what can you do to make it stand out from other real estate listings?
+It’s really easy to sell a house that’s located in a great neighborhood, with breathtaking views on a gorgeous wooded 5 acre site, with European appliances and a ton of over-the-top amenities.
+But what if your house is average and is located in a mid-range neighborhood?
+What can you do to make it stand out from other real estate listings?

-Believe it or not, many of the features of your home that you may take for granted may be of great interest to a first-time buyer, but only if you advertise them.
+Whether you realize it or not, many of the features of your home that you may take for granted may be of great interest to a first-time buyer, but only if you promote them.

-You may be selling your home because you’ve outgrown it, or maybe you want to downsize.
+You may be selling your home because you’ve outgrown it, or maybe you just want to downsize.
 In either case, storage is your problem, too much or too little.
-Most first-time buyers, however, are coming from a rental situation where there is never enough storage, and they are tired of leading a cluttered, frustrating life declutter.
-Also, they are likely not simply comparing your home with other homes, but also with the renter lifestyle and every bad experience that led them to look at purchasing their own home new buyers checklist.
-The vision of having a place for storing everything is a big motivator for many first-time homebuyers.
-So if your home has amenities such as walk-in closets, pantries, or other built-in storage amenities that you plan to leave behind, make sure your agent knows to include these in your home’s marketing materials.
+Keep in mind that most first-time buyers are coming from a rental situation where there is never enough storage, and they are tired of leading a cluttered, frustrating life (declutter).
+Also, they are likely not simply comparing your home with other homes, but also with the renter lifestyle and every bad experience that led them to look at purchasing their own home (new buyers checklist).
+The dream of having a place for storing everything is a big motivator for many first-time homebuyers.
+So if your home has walk-in closets, pantries, or other built-in storage amenities that you plan to leave behind, make sure your agent knows to include these in your home’s marketing materials.

-Sure, you know about all the great conveniences located in and/or around your neighborhood, but don’t assume just because buyers are looking there that they know everything that your area has to offer neighborhood details.
+You may be well aware of all the great conveniences located in and/or around your neighborhood, but don’t assume just because buyers are looking there that they know everything that your area has to offer (neighborhood details).

 Some buyers may not think to search for a home in your zip code if it’s JUST outside the one they’re looking in.
 Maybe they don’t know that your home is conveniently located close to public transportation, regional parks, playgrounds, supermarkets, etc. They may not realize how nice it would be to be within walking distance to schools, universities, shopping or dining districts, or recreational facilities.
 They may be looking at all homes in your town that fall within their price range, but the fact that yours is located within close proximity to a major employer or university may push your home to the top of their list.
 And relocating buyers probably won’t be familiar enough in general with the area to even know what is around your neighborhood.
 Be sure to have your agent highlight the amenities located within close proximity to your home.